Announcing Tildes - a non-profit community site driven by its users' interests

 High-quality content and discussions

 Tildes prioritizes quality content and discussion through its mechanics, design, and organization.
-Fixation on growth and related metrics results in a bias towards high-appeal, low-depth content like funny images, gifs, and memes.
-Tildes will still allow that kind of content, but its priority is to cultivate high-quality communities, which are far easier to build when they don't have to fight an uphill battle against the platform itself.
+Fixation on growth and related metrics results in other sites having a bias towards high-appeal, low-depth content like funny images, gifs, and memes.
+The priority on Tildes is to cultivate high-quality communities, which are far easier to build when they don't have to fight an uphill battle against the platform itself.

 Limited tolerance, especially for assholes